WCSCourses/PRS2024/modules/Day3b.docx.md

 #### 7. Running PRS-CSx
-To model the coupling of effect sizes at individual SNPs across ancestries PRS-CSx uses an MCMC (Bayesian) sampling algorithm to determine values of the global shrinkage parameter ("phi") by Maximum likelihood.
+To model the coupling of ect sizes at individual SNPs across ancestries PRS-CSx uses an MCMC (Bayesian) sampling algorithm to determine values of the global shrinkage parameter ("phi") by Maximum likelihood.
 For samples of mixed or admixed genetic ancestry (which ours are not) the optimal value of the shrinkage parameter is estimated autonomously from the data.
 Here we use the value of phi (1e-4), which is suggested by the software authors, given that our trait is simulated to have a relatively small number (N=110) causal variants, distributed genome-wide.

 **Step 1: Set up environment**
 ------------------------------